About

 IMG_3180

-The therapy, health and charitable settings I have worked in/with, include the Bristol Dementia Wellbeing Service, the SWAN Project, The Harbour, Forest of Avon Trust (‘Woodland Wellbeing’ groups) and Redcatch Community Garden (Art Therapy groups).
-Previously I worked for the UK Young Autism Project, and as a healthcare assistant in various mental-health care settings (NHS and private sector).
+The therapy, health and charitable settings I have worked with are mostly Bristol-based and include the Bristol Dementia Wellbeing Service, the SWAN Project, The Harbour, Forest of Avon Trust (‘Woodland Wellbeing’ groups) and Redcatch Community Garden (Art Therapy groups).
+Previously I worked for the UK Young Autism Project in Swansea, and as a healthcare assistant in various mental-health care settings in Wales and the Bristol area (NHS and private sector).

 Research shows that the quality of the therapeutic relationship itself, is the most important element in creating an effective therapy process.
 I aim to offer you a calm, curious and connected presence, and a chance to be yourself, find yourself, understand your relationships and life circumstances (past and present) and move towards healing old wounds.